myokoym/tanka_renderer/README.md

-# Fontpix
+# TankaRenderer

-A drawing tool for fonts.
+A rendering tool for short text such as tanka (31-mora Japanese poem).

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'fontpix'
+    gem 'tanka_renderer'

 And then execute: